 This week I was able to go out and shoot with the lens two times and so far I’m beyond impressed with the image quality.
 The focal length is a bit longer than my preferred 85mm (full frame equivalent), but I’m warming up to it fast.

-I’m certain that this lens will be well used and loved by me in the future as well.
+I’m certain that this lens will be used a lot and loved by me in the future as well.